Meshcloud/deployhero.github.io/simple-build-pipeline.md

 ## The Pipeline

 Concourse describes its pipelines in a simple YAML format.
-We start by defining the git repository with the sample application as a Resource:
+We start by defining the git repository with the sample application as a Resource.
+There's also a resource for Cloud Foundry, which supports `cf pushing` build artifacts to a predefined Cloud Foundry target.

 ```YML